datadesk/california-house-members/README.md

 * [CSV](./california-house-members.csv)
 * [GeoJSON](./california-house-members.geojson)

 Data are accurate as of Nov.
 5, 2015 and not guaranteed to update.
+Developed as part of the Los Angeles Times' [How much are they worth?](http://static.latimes.com/how-much-are-they-worth/) project.

 ## How to update